GNOME/eog/README.md

 ------------

-This package requires the following modules to be installed: glib, GTK+, gconf, gnome-desktop, gio, gdk-pixbuf, gnome-icon-theme, shared-mime-info, and libart.
+This package requires the following modules to be installed: glib, GTK, dconf, gnome-desktop, gio, gdk-pixbuf, shared-mime-info.

-You can get these packages from your favourite GNOME FTP mirror or at http://download.gnome.org/sources or from other sources where GNOME packages are distributed. shared-mime-info can be downloaded from the freedesktop.org website.
+You can get these packages from https://download.gnome.org/sources/eog/ or from other sources where GNOME packages are distributed. shared-mime-info can be downloaded from the freedesktop.org website.

 Optional Libraries